-Before you can draw any graphic on a form, you need to create the Graphics object in vb2010.
+Before you can draw anything on a form, you need to create the Graphics object in Visual Basic 2012.
 A graphics object is created using a CreateGraphics() method.
 You can create a graphics object that draws to the form itself or a control.
 For example, if you wish to draw to the form, you can use the following statement:

 Dim myGraphics As Graphics =me.CreateGraphics